Table of Contents

 Storage of QML defined properties explained (Part 1)

-It all started with a simple question:
+It all started with a simple question

 How much does a property you define in QML code cost in terms of memory?